alexmerk/methods-meetup/README.md

 #### Does Mu Sigma have a focus on any field?
 It is necessary to note that Mu Sigma was founded by students of psychology, sociology, and economics, among others.
 Thus, there is a slight focus on application of statistical methods in behavioral sciences.
 Nevertheless, we sometimes discuss papers from other fields and/or "general" statistics.

-#### Is this another ML/AI/data science meetup?
+#### Is this another ML or AI meetup?
 Except the point stated above, we do not position ourselves as a meetup that is about particular school of methods.
 We rather look *how* to use *all* available methods and tools in order to get the necessary results in data science.
-We also do not organize networking or hiring events but of course there's always a chance that you will meet someone who helps you in your professional career later.
+We are also not a "meetup" in the classical sense and do not organize networking or hiring events.
+But of course there's always a chance that you meet someone who helps you in your professional career later.

 #### Which programming language do you work with?
 There is no single programming language required.
 As far as our last meetups are concerned, most of the participants work either in R or Python.

+#### Are you guys bayesians or frequentists?
+Data or algorithmic modelling?
+Again, we prefer not to go for a *single* approach but rather discuss them all together in a mostly non-violent way.
+Participants with all views and backgrounds are welcome.

 #### Do I need to read the paper before attending the meetup?
 Yes, the discussion of paper is an important part of our meetup, so everyone should at least skim through the paper beforehand.
 However, it is not expected from everyone to understand in details the technicalities of every paper.

-#### Is there a list of papers you are reading?
-The list of the papers we've already read is available in [our meetup archive](meetup_archive.md).
-The list of papers proposed to read in future is available [here](reading-list.md).